Ophiophagus hannah (Thailand King Cobra)

 Thais say: In Thai language, it sounds like Ngoo how chang (literally “snake cobra elephant”, or ngoo chong ahng.
 There are many names for this snake.

-Length: Max length about 5.8 meters.
-The presenter at the Saovabha Snake Farm in Bangkok said the largest king was caught in Nakhon si Thammarat in Thailand’s south, near Surat Thani province and it was around 19 feet in length (cannot recall exact length).
+Length: Max length about 5.85 meters.
+The presenter at the Saovabha Snake Farm in Bangkok said the largest king was caught in Nakhon si Thammarat in Thailand’s south, near Surat Thani province and it was 19 feet 2 inches in length.

 Range: All over Thailand and most of Southeast Asia.